-- Heating of water using solar collectors

-- Drying fruit, vegetables and medicinal plants

-- Photovoltaic conversion for pumping water and for electric energy supply of small consumers
+- Heating of water using solar collectors - Drying fruit, vegetables and medicinal plants - Photovoltaic conversion for pumping water and for electric energy supply of small consumers

-Installation is estimated to be approximately $102,000m^2$ of solar collectors designed to heat water, about $60,000m^2$ for drying agricultural produce, and over $5000m^2$ of photovoltaic systems with the installed power of 300 kW.
+Installation is estimated to be approximately $102,000\text{m}^2$ of solar collectors designed to heat water, about $60,000\text{m}^2$ for drying agricultural produce, and over 5000m^2 of photovoltaic systems with the installed power of 300 kW.

 Biomass Energy, 352 thousand toe, respectively 70.5% of Renewable Resources.
 Moldova has sufficient biomass resource to provide significant generation if utilized.
-As biomass begins to be used more efficiently in communal applications, experience should allow for large scale implementation, in the range of 5 MWth and greater efficient use of the existing potential and increasing the forest surface two times by the year 2010 would insure Moldova's rural population with 100 percent of energy resources.
+As biomass begins to be used more efficiently applications, in communal large experience should allow for implementation, in the range of 5 MWth and greater efficient use of the existing potential and increasing the forest surface two times by the year 2010 would insure Moldova's rural population with 100 percent of energy resources.

 Hydro Energy, 73 thousand toe, respectively 14.5% of Renewable Resources.
 The greatest potential for hydropower development in Moldova is in small hydro construction.
-The Dneister River basin and the Prut and Danube river basin cover the majority of Moldova's territory, vast and represent technically the best areas for development.
+The Dneister River basin and the Prut and Danube river basin cover the majority of Moldova's territory, technically represent the best areas development.
 By the year 2010, through extending established hydroelectric plants and using the running water potential, the installed power could achieve an additional 22 MW.